 But, most of all, thank you to all our TCA members and TCA PAC contributors for your support and for taking the time to get involved at the grassroots level!

-Practice resources are being finalized as a benefit to TCA members and TCA PAC contributors, and a full report of bills pertinent to the profession will be provided soon via the TCA Members Only Website.
+Practice resources are being finalized as a benefit to TCA members and TCA PAC contributors, and a full report of bills pertinent to the profession is now accessible via the “Advocacy” section of the TCA Members Only Website.

 Why is the TCA Unique When it Comes to Lobbying?